spreadshare/datagathering/README.md

     INTERVAL=300000
     ```

 1. Copy `CSV`files data to `input-data`.
 This may require `sudo` as docker may claim ownership of the folder.
+Be aware
-Be mindfull that the data has a Time, Open, Close, High, Low, Volume format.
+that the data has a `Timestamp, Open, Close, High, Low, Volume` format.

     ```bash
     sudo cp *.csv ./input-data